 Introduction

-That’s exactly why LinkedIn video messages are a game-changer.
+That’s exactly why LinkedIn video messages are a breakthrough.

 In my experience running campaigns for clients through Cold Outreach Agency, I’ve seen firsthand how adding a short, personalized video can 10x your reply rate, increase booked calls, and make prospects remember you.